Jeetp25/Amazon-shipping-analysis-/README.md

-Project Title: End-to-End Revenue and Units Analysis with SQL, Power BI, and Tableau
+Project Title: End-to-End Revenue and Units Analysis

 Objective: Analyze and visualize revenue and units data from a SQL Server sample database using SQL, Power BI, and Tableau.